Using external hardware with Live

 Live allows for seamless integration of external gear such as synthesizers, drum machines, samplers and effects.

 In order to use your hardware with Live, you'll need to send a MIDI signal from Live to the device - to play notes, sync the device and/or control its parameters.
-You can monitor, process and record the hardware in Live using an audio interface.
-You may also choose to monitor the audio through an external mixing desk.
+You can monitor, process and record the hardware in Live using an audio interface or you may choose to monitor the audio instead through an external mixing desk.

 This step by step guide will show various methods of working with external hardware in Live.